-Beginning with the July 2017 PREA Auditor Candidate Training, as a requirement for certification, auditor candidates are required to successfully complete a training audit as part of the Field Training Program.
+As a requirement for certification, auditor candidates are required to successfully complete a training audit as part of the Field Training Program.
 The goal of the Field Training Program is to provide auditor candidates with an opportunity to transfer the knowledge and skills they attained during the classroom-based PREA Auditor Candidate Training to a field-auditing experience in a supervised and supportive environment.
 Specifically, the Field Training Program audit will strengthen auditor candidates' understanding of the PREA Standards, hone their auditing skills, and provide an opportunity to implement the PREA audit methodology.

 Auditor candidates are assigned a specific training audit based on geographic location and will be expected to complete the full training audit (approximately 19 weeks for the pre-onsite audit, onsite, and post-onsite audit phases).
-10 More information about the Field Training
+16 More information about the Field Training Program and what is expected of auditor candidates can be found in the Field Training Program Syllabus and Manual, which are available in the PRC Training and Resource Portal.